David Ochterlony Dyce Sombre: Religious position

 Although educated by Protestant missionaries, David Ochterlony Dyce Sombre was brought up as a Catholic.
 He added Sombre to his name on being formally nominated by the Begam as her sole heir and successor.
 She transferred to him her wealth, and the administration of her principality but her attempts to have him accepted by the British as ruler on her death were to no avail.

-When the Begam died in 1836, the British took possession of Sardhana, all the arms which she had brought from them to equip her army, as well as the lands of Badshapur, which were her private property.
+When the Begam died in 1836, the British took possession of Sardhana, all the arms which she had brought from them to equip her army, and the lands of Badshapur, which were her private property.
 They also failed to honour undertakings to continue the many pensions paid from the revenue.
 David's attempts to have these wrongs rectified were unsuccessful, although compensation for the arms was eventually granted long after his death.
 He was embroiled in attempts by his father to grab his fortune.
 His personal life was marked by extravagant spending – gambling, womanising, and even the occasional pimping – to please European friends and better-off Anglo-Indian friends such as Sir Charles Metcalfe Ochterlony.